 History of Gateway Park

-Gateway Park was established when the Fort Worth city council approved the allocation of 160 acres for the park in 1978.
-Most of this land had previously belonged to the Riverside Wastewater Treatment Plant.
+Gateway Park was officially established when the Fort Worth city council approved the allocation of the 160-acre sewage plant site for the park in 1978.
 In the years that followed, several foundations contributed significant additional acreage, and the city periodically purchased more land.
-Thanks to these acquisitions and land donations, along with a park easement agreement with the Tarrant Regional Water District, the park has grown to 791 acres.
-Additionally, the removal of eleven billboards along I-30 was negotiated during the park’s development, allowing for an unobstructed view of the park’s beauty from Interstate 30.
+Those acquisitions and a park easement agreement with the Tarrant Regional Water District have grown the park to 791 acres.

 Image module